IBM/aspera-cli/README.md

 * Web based authentication : authentication is made by user using a browser
 * URL Token : external users authentication with url tokens (public links)

-The authentication method is controled by option `auth`.
+The authentication method is controlled by option `auth`.

 For a _quick start_, follow the mandatory and sufficient section: [API Client Registration](#clientreg) (auth=web) as well as [[option preset](#lprt) for Aspera on Cloud](#aocpreset).